By Emily Buder | Indiewire June 23, 2014 at 10:33AM

 "If there was one constant in the movie, it was Ellar," Linklater said.
 "There was never a year where he was just like, 'Eh, I'm not really into it.'
 He never wavered.
 Because that's one of the fears of a twelve-year thing.
 What if your cast just decided, 'No, we don't want to do it this year?'"
 For his own part, Ellar was "intrigued by the bizarreness of the project."
 Ethan Hawke was also a crucial collaborator.
 Linklater: "Ethan's the kind of guy who will call you up in the middle of the night and say, 'You know, that scene we’re doing next year… I had an idea!'"

 5. Create your own opportunities.

 Because he didn't live in New York or L.A. and lacked the financial ability to make a move, Linklater created opportunities for himself in the nearest city, Austin, Texas.
-As such, he was one of the first pioneers of its bourgeoning filmmaking community.
+As such, he was one of the pioneers of its bourgeoning filmmaking community at the time.
 "I was always of the notion that you could create your own world wherever you were," Linklater said.